axvr/axvr.io/docs/ascribe/comparison/index.md

 - Other tools use the `.gitattributes` file to get their information, so you will just be setting the options once and in the same place (e.g. you can [override GitHub's file type detection](https://github.com/github/linguist#overrides)).
-- If a `.gitattributes` parser needs to be written for a ConstConf extension, it'll be much more useful than an EditorConfig parser.
+- If a `.gitattributes` parser needs to be written for a Ascribe extension, it'll be much more useful than an EditorConfig parser.

-### Problems with ConstConf
+### Problems with Ascribe

 - The `.gitattribute` file format is difficult to understand at first.
 - Only works with Git repositories (however a hacky solution is possible to